termx88/pokemon-access/readme.md

 * Because walking frame values are tweaked for individual games.
 In cases where walking values differ, such as crystal clear's bike, the walking is sub optimal, but does still work.
 * on_map function's changes don't perfectly filter out menus.
 In Red/Blue/Yellow's pokedex data screen, area map and town map returns true.
 Which crashes.
 In Gold/Silver/Crystal pokedex, maps, and PKHeX badges screen.
 Which doesn't crash, but it might start pressing buttons as if walking.
 It's possible to accidentally fly to a semi random location.
 Or change selection in flying map or pokedex.

-# Beyond here is the Standart Pokémon Access Readme
+# Beyond here is the Standart Pokémon Access Readme (with minor changes, such as an updated shortcut list)
 ## Introduction

 The Pokemon access project is an improved version of the Pokecrystal Access Project, a set of scripts which initially provided access to Pokémon Crystal for people using a screen reader.